This post was originally published at my account on Steemit.com

 Bean was the primary reason I was worried about the show before I started watching it.
 I was worried that she might fall into all of the typical anti-princess pitfalls (and there are a ton of them out there).
 And while she does wear the “NOT A PRINCESS” placard almost as loudly as Moana…

 …she manages to sidestep some of the nastier cliches, mostly by being a more flawed and relatable character.
 She makes mistakes.
 She has vices.
-And at times she messes things up so badly that she feels the hole of despair in her, and we feel it with her.
+And at times she messes things up so badly that she feels the raincloud of despair hovering over her, and we feel it with her.

 But she is also given natural talents—notice that I said natural, not supernatural.
 Bean is not a Mary Sue.
 Every new thing that she tries does not come easy to her.
 But from the beginning of the series, it is shown that she is good at making friends.
 So, during a later episode, when she becomes an ambassador to a neighboring country, and finds that she actually excels at it, that development feels organic, and we come to understand that this character does have some core competencies that she can use to help stir the story.